Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 When should I see a GP instead of trying to manage this myself?

 If symptoms are affecting your sleep most nights for more than a few weeks, if you’re having panic attacks, if your mood is persistently low, if you’re having thoughts of harming yourself, or if work and relationships are being materially affected.
 Self-care is useful for everyday maintenance of mental health.
 It isn’t a substitute for clinical support.
-The NHS talking therapies service is free, self-referral and available across England.
+NHS Talking Therapies is free, self-referral, and available across England; no GP referral is needed.
 The Samaritans are free and available 24/7 on 116 123.

 Natural Ways to Boost Serotonin and Dopamine